MicrosoftDocs/well-architected/well-architected/security/design-admins.md

 ## Establish lifecycle management for critical impact accounts

-Ensure you have a process for disabling or deleting administrative accounts when admin personnel leave the organization (or leave administrative positions)
+Ensure you have a process for disabling or deleting administrative accounts when admin personnel leave the organization (or leave administrative positions).

 See [Regularly review critical access](monitor-resources.md#regularly-review-critical-access) for more details.